annagriffin/robot_localization/README.md

 In Figure 2, the darker the shading is, the farther away the point is from a known object.
 When the distance is as close to 0 as possible, we can conclude that the position is a relatively good match resulting in a higher probability that it is a match.

 The particle A in Figure 2 is in a particularly darkly shaded area because it is very close to an object that is known in the map.
 This particle would receive a higher probability since we'd expect an object to be there relative to the particle.
 In contrast, the point x distance away from particle B in Figure 2 is nowhere near an object in the map.
 This particle would have a very low weight since it is unlikely that if the robot was in that position it would read the scan value to true robot did.

+#### Design Decisions for Implementation
+To calculate `P(z_t | x_t, m)` for each particle, instead of multiplying `P(z^k_t | x_t, m)` for all k following the independence assumption of individual measurement, we summed up all the probabilities and raise the final sum to the power of 6 after tuning.
+The larger the power, the faster it took the particles to consolidate into clusters.
+However, we do not want too large of a power as it can give false positive particles (particles located at other parts of the map with similar obstacle configuration as where the robot is located) a high weight and have the robot and the particles set stuck in these false locations.

+We have also tried average the sum after raising it to a power by the number of measurements but we found out through testing that not averaging allows the particles to consolidate into a few probable location for the robot faster.

 ### Resampling Particles
 For resampling the particles for the next time step, we applied the low variance resampling algorithm introduced in Probabilistic Robotics p87 instead of randomly choosing the particles based on the probability distribution defined by the particle weights.
 The motivation for us to use this algorithm is that the resampling step reduces the diversity in the particle population.
 One scenario this would be useful is when the Neato does not move much, and the environment does not really change, what we want in that case is to maintain the original probability distribution of the particles instead of randomly resample based o the probability of each particle.
 Randomly resample would make us lose particles of low weight and get more concentrated particles of higher weight even though when the surrounding of the robot did not really change much.
 The particles tend to be more easily to be stuck.
 The error introduced by this randomness increases the variance of the particle set as an estimator of the true belief while reducing the variance of the particle set.